DeepaPalariya/Energizing-America-A-Deep-Dive-into-50-Years-of-Trends-and-5-Year-Projections/README.md

    - **Description:** A PowerPoint Presentation that explains everything done in the project.

 ### 6. How to Run
    - **Instructions:** All the Jupyter notebooks are executable if all the cells are run in order.
+Keep on installing the libraries as in the cells.

 ### 7. Requirements
    - **Dependencies:** There are no dependencies as long as cells are run in order.